The Facts: 9ct vs 18ct

-Gold, in its pure form, is one of the least reactive elements so 9ct gold, having been mixed with a higher percentage of other elements, therefore, is less resistant to exposure to chemicals, such as chlorine for example.
+Gold, in its pure form, is one of the least reactive elements so 9ct gold, having been mixed with a higher percentage of other elements, is consequently more likely to be damaged by exposure to chemicals, such as chlorine for example.
 Exposure to chemicals and perspiration can mean your 9ct jewellery may appear dull and discoloured.
-At the end of the day, though more expensive, 18ct gold has twice the gold content of 9ct making it superior in terms of durability and performance.
+At the end of the day, 18ct gold is worth the higher price.
+It has twice the gold content of 9ct making it superior in terms of durability and performance.

 This does not mean that 9ct is not a fine choice for certain jewellery.
 In fact, 9ct can be a great choice for dress rings, earring and pendants that are not worn every day.
-For pieces such as engagement rings, which are made for everyday wear, 18ct is a much more durable and long-lasting choice.
+For pieces such as engagement rings and wedding rings, 18ct is a much more durable and long-lasting choice.

 It is also important to outline the difference between 18ct white gold and platinum when discussing which metals are more suitable for certain designs.
 Platinum is a white metal that is used almost in its pure form (95%).
 It is also extremely dense making it heavier than white gold.
 Platinum is renowned for its hard and long-wearing qualities, which is what makes it so ideal for engagement rings with very fine settings.
 The other bonus about Platinum is that because it is white in its natural state there is no need to have it rhodium plated as is the case with white gold.
 What is the catch?
 Platinum is quite expensive, around double the cost of 18ct gold depending on current metal prices.